-I would like to extend to everyone my warmest welcome to College Park, the home of the oldest rugby club in the World.
-I am honoured to captain D.U.F.C. for the 2017/18 season.
+I would like to warmly welcome everyone to College Park, ‘Home of Trinity Rugby’.
+I am deeply honoured to Captain D.U.F.C. for the 2018/19 season.

-Every great team is built on friendship and dedication, these foundations are the building blocks to the overall goal of the 2017/18 campaign.
-This squad of players aim to create a selfless culture based on hard work and togetherness, a group of friends willing to work harder than everyone else.
+Our goals for this season are simple – to demand everything of one another, to represent and epitomise what Trinity Rugby is about and to leave nothing on the pitch.
+Oursquad of players aim to create a selfless culture based on hard work and togetherness, a group of friends willing to work harder than everyone else.

 A special mention of our past President Roger Brownlee, who sadly passed away earlier this year and was the President of the Club in our first year in Div.1A.
 Roger was a true clubman and his presence will be sorely missed around College Park and other club grounds.
 Rest in Peace, Roger.

 I hope the coming season will be filled with enjoyable rugby, played in the true Trinity style with many memorable matches in College Park and beyond.
 I cannot overstate how excited I am to kick this season off and I am counting down the days until our first AIL game against Garryowen in Dooradoyle on October 6th.